vladnicula/invoice-rest-api/README.md

 npm run build && npm run start
 ```

+If you want to have access to `/graphql` for debugging and query/mutation building,
+start the server with `npm run build && DEBUG_GRAPH_QL=true npm run start`.
+Otherwise
+you won't be able to pass a auth token the graphql layer.
+When `DEBUG_GRAPH_QL=true`
+there will be no token check.
+All resolvers should default to `111` user id.

 ## Running tests

 All endpoints and operations are tested.
 To run the tests you can: